@supergrain/silo

 Default query processor

-If QueryConfig.processor is omitted, the library uses defaultQueryProcessor — assumes the adapter returns an array of results aligned 1:1 with the input params, and pairs them by position:
+If QueryConfig.processor (and processors) is omitted, the library uses defaultQueryProcessor — assumes the adapter returns an array of results aligned 1:1 with the input params, and pairs them by position:

 // adapter returns: [resultForParams0, resultForParams1, ...]